 It’s extremely hard (it is impossible) to talk about something as nebulous as nirvana – in terms we’re accustomed to hearing – and teach people to ‘get there’ by doing this, this, this then that.

-Also, this dream relates to the abhinnas.
-I created abhinna.org a short while ago to start to talk about the very strange, multi-dimensional experiences (for lack of a better phrase) that can be had after someone begins getting into jhana realms.
+Also, this dream relates to the Abhinnas.
+I created some posts about Abhinna a short while ago to start to talk about the very strange, multi-dimensional experiences (for lack of a better phrase) that can be had after someone begins getting into Jhana realms.
 I know nobody else talking about these phenomena, but they clearly (to me) exist, and deserve a lot more exploration if we’re to find out much more about them.

-In a way, the moon also was a metaphor for abhinna.
-People were using traditional methods for years to assess, to test, to experiment with extra sensory perception, seeing the future, hearing sounds very distant, and other “supernatural” occurences.
+In a way, the moon also was a metaphor for Abhinna.
+People were using traditional methods for years to assess, to test, to experiment with extrasensory perception, seeing the future, hearing sounds very distant, and other “supernatural” occurrences.
 That isn’t the way to approach the topic – the dream was telling me.

-So, this dream didn’t come out of nowhere.
-I have been thinking for years about continuing the journey that meditation started in my mind… and the idea that so few people have ever reached nirvana or even jhana or abhinna – has been on my mind quite a bit.
+So, this dream didn’t come out of anywhere.
+I have been thinking for years about continuing the journey that meditation started in my mind… and the idea that so few people have ever reached nirvana or even Jhana or Abhinna – has been on my mind quite a bit.
 I want to ignore the topic – and I do my best to do so, but it is always there in the back of my mind.
-It reminds me constantly that I experienced jhana and abhinna, and it won’t go away for good.
+It reminds me constantly that I experienced Jhana and Abhinna, and it won’t go away for good.

 Sometimes I wish it would just disappear and leave me alone.